Khasi language: Dialects

-In addition, Pnar, Maram (including Langrin) and Lyngngam have been listed as types of Khasi, although more recent studies seem to indicate that these are sister languages to Khasi, and that Khasi actually began as a marginal Pnar dialect.
+Pnar, Maram (including Langrin) and Lyngngam have also been listed as varieties of Khasi.
+However, more recent studies seem to indicate that these are sister languages to Khasi, and that Khasi began as a marginal Pnar dialect.

-Bhoi, from Nongpoh, and Nonglung from Umsning, in Ri Bhoi District, differ substantially from Standard Khasi in their word order.
-They are distinct enough from Standard Khasi to be sometimes considered separate languages, with Bhoi sometimes classified as intermediate between Khasi and Pnar, and Nonglung being part of Mnar, variously classified as a type of War or of Pnar.
-On the other hand, Sohra and War Khasi are lexically very similar.
+Bhoi, from Nongpoh, and Nonglung from Umsning, in Ri Bhoi District, differ substantially from standard Khasi in their word order.
+They are different enough from standard Khasi to be sometimes considered separate languages, with Bhoi sometimes classified as intermediate between Khasi and Pnar, and Nonglung being part of Mnar, variously classified as a dialect of War or Pnar.

-The Sohra dialect is taken as Standard Khasi, as it was the first dialect to be written in Latin and Bengali scripts by the British.
-While Standard Khasi is spoken by majority in Shillong, it is in turn significantly different from the other Shillong dialects (eight at most) which form a dialect continuum across the capital region.

 Phonology

-This section discusses mainly the phonology of Standard Khasi as spoken in and around the capital city, Shillong.
+This section discusses mainly the phonology of standard Khasi as spoken in and around the capital city, Shillong.

 Khasi, mainly spoken in Meghalaya, is surrounded by unrelated languages: Assamese to the north and east, Sylheti to the south (both Indo-Aryan languages), Garo (a Tibeto-Burman language) to the west, and a plethora of other Tibeto-Burman languages including Manipuri, Mizo and Bodo.

 Although over the course of time, language change has occurred, Khasi retains some distinctive features: